 Vision & Values

-Before kicking off any design work, it was very important to come up with a brand vision and values for Zava.
-These are what drive our actions, as individuals and as an organisation.
+Before kicking off any design work, it was critically important to implement a brand vision and values for Zava.
+These are what drove our actions, as individuals and as an organisation.
 They are distinctively Zava and they shape the culture.
 It also helped measure and grade everything I designed against something.

 "Our vision is to stop fear of judgement damaging the world’s health."

 Before we started to design, we needed to understand our users problems, needs and emotions with our current site.
-We did this using various research methods:
+We did this using various quantitive and qualitative research methods.

 It was important to test the UI and page layouts throughout the design process to ensure it resonated with our users and solved their problems.
-This taught us a lot and helped refine our design and gain empathy for the users.
+This taught us a lot, helped us validate ideas and helped refine our design and gain empathy for the users.

-We used this prototype to test flows, features and pages internally and externally during the design process - constantly improving and iterating on it.
+I created this prototype to test flows, features and pages internally and externally during the design process - constantly improving and iterating on it.